Shows the requirements traceability through tests, test runs and defects.

 - hide Test Runs column in the report, if the number of runs is considerable high (e.g. > 1000); the amount of information may overload your browser and it will be hard for you to analyze the report with all that information.

 In the following example you can see the hierarchical relation between an Epic and some Stories (hierarchical presentation should be enabled in the report settings - section D).
+Once enabled the hierarchy that can be viewed as part of the report, supports a depth of up to 5 levels of requirements.

 Note: Requirements with Labels or Statuses configured to be ignored in the Requirements Coverage settings will not appear on this report.